mmheydari97/tactile-gan/README.md

 - /models is where the saved models go
 - /Outputs is where we write images to

 Note that a small random subset of Outputs are shown.
-The folders /data and /models are empty in order to upload to Github with size limits.
+The contents in /data and /models are placed in [Releases](https://github.com/mkomeili/Image-to-sketch-YanPengGao/releases) due to large file sizes.
+To duplicate the results, unzip and places the contents from data.zip and models.zip inside the /data and /models folders.

 ## Code References
 The authors of Pix2Pix and CycleGAN provided the [repository](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
 Our implementation was inspired by the general structure.
 The Resnet Generator, PatchDiscriminator and ImagePool was implemented directly following their implementation.
 [MTLI Photo-Sketch](https://github.com/mtli/PhotoSketch) was another repository referenced.

 The Photo-Sketch dataset was downloaded from the [project page](http://www.cs.cmu.edu/~mengtial/proj/sketch/).
 The main references from this codebase was creating a custom dataset class and calculating adversarial loss when dealing with multiple real samples.